 - Get all the necessary licenses and permits.
 If you’re an existing restaurant, you can usually go ahead with this immediately if your prepared meals are made on-site, you have all your health and sales permits in order, and the prepared meals you’re selling are meant to be consumed immediately—like any other food you’ve ever sold for delivery or takeout.
 It’s no different than taking takeout or delivery orders like normal.
 You’re just producing fewer dishes, producing them en-mass, packing them properly, and framing them as prepared meals.
 But please confirm with your lawyer or local jurisdiction first.
 If you do choose to sell packaged food (i.e., prepared meals) that’s meant for consumption over multiple meals or storage, you’ll need to comply with the FDA’s labeling requirements and other commercial kitchen licensing requirements and insurance.
 Please check with your local authorities for any additional permits, certification, or licensure you may need to sell non-”restaurant-type food.”

 - Market yourself.
 Right now, as in any other crisis, social media is the forum where most people are getting their information.
 As an existing business, you have some visibility with your target market, so meet them where they are: Twitter, Instagram, and Facebook.
 Announce that times are changing and, for now, your business is too.
 Include your new menu, ordering instructions, and if you can spare it, a discount for first-time customers.
 You can also put a QR code menu up in your window and engage in any number of QR code marketing strategies.
 Not only will that get word out about your menu, but digital menus and digital wine lists are the future of menus after coronavirus.

 Time to Get Creative

 It’s not comfortable changing your business format.
 It may feel like a risk.
-But the ones who are going to stay afloat—even survive—are going to be the ones who can adapt creatively to the situation.
+But the ones who are going to stay afloat—even thrive—are going to be the ones who can adapt creatively to the situation.
 Right now, that means accommodating social distancing not only as a government policy but as the socially responsible thing to do.